home-assistant/companion.home-assistant/docs/integrations/universal-links.md

 - ![iOS](/assets/apple.svg) On iOS, bringing your device near an NFC tag or scanning a QR code will show a notification which, when tapped, will launch the app and fire an event.
 - ![android](/assets/android.svg) On Android, bringing your device near a Home Assistant NFC tag or scanning a QR code will fire an event.

-The event which fires is the same on both iOS and Android: `tag.read`.
+The event which fires is the same on both iOS and Android: `tag_scanned`.
 Example Automation:

 ```yaml
 # for https://www.home-assistant.io/tag/50A3C7C8-1FE7-4BE8-8DC9-06E07D41B63D